How You Can Facilitate Home Funerals in Your Community

 Offer a free public talk at a library or church, or an informative lunch-and-learn to a hospice in your area.

+As opportunities for sharing and education develop, you can serve your community as a point or go-to person about home funerals.
 Create your own website.
 You'll find great ideas by reviewing websites that other home funeral guides have created (Just remember to respect their right to content—be sure to create yours in your own words and style.)